H.S. GIRLS SOCCER: Foxboro comes out swinging in tourney debut blowout

 Erin Foley and Dorney totaled three assists each for Foxboro.

 The Warriors’ midfield retained control of the game and helped generate Foxboro chances that were turned aside.
-The defense saw occasional work and goalie Maddie Maher saw no work at all, recording zero saves.
+The defense saw occasional work and goalie Maddie Maher saw challenges at all, recording zero saves.

 Keeping that energy and strong play going into Sunday will be a challenge for Foxboro, which notched its highest-scoring game of the season.
 Entering Friday, the Warriors had scored no more than two goals in a game, with eight goals total dating back to Sept.
 21.

-“I think knowing its Dedham, and that’s who we lost in the semis last year, they know what to expect,” Lippolis said.
-“Today was a fun game for them, our first win by more than two goals, and they needed that confidence booster.
-More than anything I think it’ll boost them and get them ready.”
+“I think knowing it’s Dedham, and that’s who we lost to in the semis last year, they know what to expect,” Lippolis said.
+“Today was a fun game for them, our first win by more than two goals, and they needed that confidence-booster.
+More than anything, I think it’ll boost them and get them ready.”